jdreaver/chip8/README.md

 ## TODO

+- Add tests, just to practice testing C code.
 - Terminal graphics instead of SDL
   - Make this an option?
-- Move stack to the end of memory, don't use a separate array
 - Move a lot of the #defines into chip8_state and make them configurable
 - More accurate simulated clock speed